❉ We Are Cult on Lou Reed’s obnoxious, hilarious aural verité live album.

 “I know, so now everybody’s gonna say Lou Reed’s mellowed, he’s older.
 He didn’t act mean, he talked.
 Oh boy – we’ll mug you later, does that make you feel better?” – Lou Reed: ‘Take No Prisoners’

 And what a live album it is.
-Take No Prisoners captured the erstwhile Louis Allen Reed and his touring band, led by keyboardist Michael Fonfara, during an engagement at New York City’s Bottom Line, promoting his then-current album Street Hassle (itself a masterful construct of studio and heavily treated live recordings), an album which saw Reed reconnect with the glitter in the gutter of down-at-heel street life he had been turning his attention to since the Velvet Underground’s fearless debut, most notably in its title track, an epic song-cycle which astutely co-opted Bruce Springsteen (touted as the new Lou by CBS), who contributed a mumbled monologue.
+Take No Prisoners captured the erstwhile Louis Allen Reed and his touring band, led by keyboardist Michael Fonfara, during a week-long, May 1978 engagement at New York City’s Bottom Line, promoting his then-current album Street Hassle (a masterful construct of studio and heavily treated live recordings), an album which saw Reed reconnect with the glitter in the gutter of down-at-heel street life he had been turning his attention to since the Velvet Underground’s fearless debut, most notably in its title track, an epic song-cycle which astutely co-opted Bruce Springsteen (touted as the new Lou by CBS), who contributed a mumbled monologue.

 As Alex Neilson wrote in The Wire, “You can’t help but think Springsteen’s melodramatic rock had ruffled the old guard of Reed and Dylan, who both brought out records using saxophones, gospelised backing vocals and the like as a response to his stratospheric success.”